rozbb/draft-waict-transparency/waict-apis.md

 * Body: `application/octet-stream` containing a serialized `AssetHosts`, defined below
 * Return value: A `WaictInclusionProof` for the new entry in the new prefix tree
 * Authentication: Defined by the transparency service, as above.

+This endpoint behaves identically to `/append/<domain>`, except the resource hash for the new entry is kept the same, and the new asset hosts list is set to enum type `changed` with the provided asset hosts included.

 The endpoint takes a list of asset hosts to associate with `domain`:
 ```